Skip to Actionable Steps

 In short, cryptocurrency is a type of digital currency that is created through the use of computer coding.
-Even though it is a form of currency, there isn’t any physical money like we’re used to with traditional coins and dollars.
+Even though it’s a form of currency, there isn’t any physical money like with traditional coins and dollars.
 Instead, all cryptocurrencies reside in the digital space and can be sold, transferred, or exchanged for goods and services.
-There’s a ton that you can do with these digital currencies and there’s much more you can learn if you would like to go deeper down the rabbit hole.
+There’s a ton that you can do with these digital currencies and there’s more you can learn if you want to go deeper down the rabbit hole.

 Exchanges ask you to have a wallet where you can store tokens before you attempt to invest in cryptocurrency.
 You can opt for various forms of crypto storage depending on how you plan to use them.

 Before investing in cryptocurrency, you should go through some of the guides on popular tokens.
 Identify the ones that are most worthy of your portfolio.